bmarsh9/gapps/README.md

 Contact me and/or stay up to date on changes: https://forms.gle/EXigxbcWTSXcPnjw7
 Discord: https://discord.gg/9unhWAqadg

+### New Features :snowflake:
+- CMMC framework has been added!
+- Total revamp of the UI
+- Multi-tenancy is now supported!

 ### About
 Gapps is an Security compliance platform that makes it easy to track your progress against various security frameworks.
 Currently the only frameworks are CMMC and SOC2 - however other frameworks will soon be added such as CIS CSC, ISO and NIST CSF. *Gapps is currently in Alpha mode - while it works great, there may be some breaking changes as it evolves*.
 - 300+ controls and 25+ policies out of the box for CMMC/SOC2 (majority of policies are sourced from [strongdm/comply](https://github.com/strongdm/comply))